ModelOriented/DALEXtra/README.md

 ### Unix

-While using unixlike OS, adding conda to PATH is not required.
+While using unix-like OS, adding conda to PATH is not required.

 ## Demo